GoogleChrome/web.dev/src/site/content/en/blog/gravit/index.md

 alt: Gravit Designer's logo.
 description: >
-  PWA users are also 24% more active than all other install types, become repeats users 31% more than all other platforms, and more.
+  PWA users are also 24% more active than all other install types, become repeat users 31% more than all other platforms, and more.
 tags:
   - blog
   - case-study